duizendstra/dui-go/.idx/airules.md

 *   **Project Description:**
     *   This is a Go utility library (`dui-go`) designed to provide foundational components for building Go-based services, particularly those interacting with Google Cloud Platform.
-    *   It offers packages for common tasks such as authentication token management, caching, environment variable handling, structured error types, Firestore-backed key-value stores, and structured logging for Cloud Logging.
+    *   It offers packages for common tasks such as authentication token management, caching, **type-safe loading of environment variables into structs via tags (`env` package)**, structured error types, Firestore-backed key-value stores, and structured logging for Cloud Logging.

 *   **Tech Stack:**
     *   **Language:** Go (version specified in `.idx/dev.nix`, e.g., `pkgs.go_1_24`).